umr4nlp/umr-guidelines/guidelines.md

 | object predication               | `have-role-91`      | *theme*      | *object category*  |
 | equational                       | `identity-91`       | *theme*      | *equated referent* |

-Table 7: Nonverbal clause predicates
+Table 11: Nonverbal clause predicates
 </div>

-The argument that can be predicativized in some languages is always `ARG1`.
+The argument that can be predicativized in languages using the  is always `ARG1`.
 The examples in [\[3-2-1-1-1 (1)\]](#3-2-1-1-1 (1)) show how nonverbal clauses are annotated with participant roles.
 Note that these annotations will be the same at every stage of the road map.